Hyperspectral Image Analysis for Mechanical and Chemical Properties of Concrete and Steel Surfaces (SN-5)

 Overall Objectives: This project aims to develop an open-source catalogue of concrete and steel surfaces and their spectral/spatial features (discoloration, characteristic wavelength, roughness, texture, shape, etc.), extract spatial/spectral features of hyperspectral images, and develop/train a multi-class classification or regression classifier through machine learnings (supervised and/or semi-supervised), and validate the classifier as a decision-making tool for the assessment of concrete crack and degradation processes, in-situ concrete properties, and corrosion process in steel bridges.

-Scope of Work in Year 1: The focus of the first year will be to: (1) Prepare a set of RC specimens for freeze-thaw and corrosion tests to characterize various aging and electrochemical effects on concrete surfaces, (2) Take and categorize hyperspectral images of the specimens corresponding to various concrete conditions (crack, degradation, discoloration, etc.), (3) Extract characteristic features from the images, and (4) Correlate the concrete conditions with spatial and spectral features of the images.
+Scope of Work in Year 1: (1) Prepare and test a set of RC specimens under freeze-thaw and corrosion conditions to characterize various aging and electrochemical effects on concrete surfaces, (2) Take and categorize hyperspectral images of the specimens corresponding to various concrete conditions (crack, degradation, discoloration, etc.), (3) Extract characteristic features from the images, and (4) Correlate the concrete conditions with spatial and spectral features of the images.

 Describe Implementation of Research Outcomes: